Adesan (Candesartan Cilexetil)

 Driving and Operating Machinery

-Be careful before driving or using machines until you know how Adesan affects you.
-The medicine may cause dizziness or tiredness in some people during treatment.
+Be careful when driving or using machinery until you know how Adesan affects you, as it may cause dizziness.

 Storage